Protecting your family and pets.

-Besides the Lyme causative agent, there is increased risk of Ehrlichia infection in dogs, which can lead to a blood clotting disorder called thrombocytopenia.
-German shepherds and doberman pinschers seem to be more susceptible.
-One of the most important things you can do to prevent TBD is to groom your pet everyday.
-This gives you the opportunity to check in the places ticks are likely to hide, such as these five hiding places:
+One of the most important things you can do to prevent tickborne disease is to groom your pet every day.
+This gives you the opportunity to check in the places ticks are likely to attach, such as these five hiding places:

 - Groin area, including your dog’s tail